 Teaching scholarships provided from larger companies

-In that same vein, there are many associations or not-for-profit organizations that provide graduate scholarships for teachers.
+In that same vein, there are many associations or not-for-profit organizations that provide graduate scholarships for teachers whether looking to teach kindergarten or high school.
 For example, the Partnership for Public Service Fellowship works with the federal government to provide a $1,000/month stipend for teachers to obtain their graduate degrees, and it also gives them the chance to work in Washington, D.C. in the public services departments while they are going to school.

 Because teachers are recognized as one of the main building blocks to the future, many corporations sponsor scholarships particularly for continuing education in the field of education.
 Fortune 500 even works with collegescholarship.org to provide a list of available college scholarships of which many apply to future teachers and those looking for scholarships for a Master’s in Education.